By Karen A. Soukiasian

 Rescues and shelters are working over-time, doing their best to find loving homes for the dogs they have, knowing there are thousands more, waiting in line.
-They should be your first choice when looking for a new pet.
+A rescue dog should be your first choice when looking for a new pet.

 By all means, stay away from pet shops that sell puppies.
 The preponderance of puppies in pet shops are from poorly run, unsanitary, overcrowded, puppy mills.

-When considering a new pet, visit your local shelters and rescues.
+When adopting a new pet, choose a rescue dog and visit your local shelters and rescues.

-The three most common age categories of dogs in rescues and shelters, patiently and hopefully awaiting to be rescued or adopted are: puppies, young adults, and seniors.
+The three most common age categories of dogs in rescues and shelters, patiently and hopefully waiting to be rescued or adopted are puppies, young adults, and seniors.

 Young adult dogs are in the 10-month to 24-month age group.
-A large number of dogs in this age category are abandoned or surrendered because of inappropriate behavior issues, lack of obedience training or life style changes of their owners.
+A large number of dogs in this age category are abandoned or surrendered because of inappropriate behavior issues, lack of obedience training or the lifestyle changes of their owners.